romainsi/zabbix-VB-R-SQL/README.md

 - [AVERAGE] => Job has completed with warning (With Retry)

 ### Discovery Veeam Repository
-- [HIGH] => Less than 2Gb remaining on the repository
+- [HIGH] => Less than 20% remaining on the repository
+- [HIGH] => Information is out of date

 ## Setup

-1. Install the Zabbix agent 2 on your host
+1. Install the Zabbix agent 2 on your host (and verify you have add zabbix zabbix_sender in zabbix root path).
-2. In script, ajust variable $veeamserver = 'veeam.contoso.local' (line 7) and sqlquery function with user/pass (line 64-65) that you will create in the next step on the sql server
-3. Connect to the veeam sql server (with SQL Server Management Studio or other, adjust protocols for VEEAMSQL in "Sql Server Configuration Manager" for permit to connect with TCP/IP) and create user/pass with reader rights , permit to connect with local user in sql settings and specify the default database.
+2. Connect to the veeam sql server, adjust protocols for VEEAMSQL in "Sql Server Configuration Manager" for permit to connect with TCP/IP
+3. With SQL Server Management Studio : Create User/Pass with reader rights , permit to connect with local user in sql settings and specify the default database.
+    With sqlcmd.exe :
+`USE [VeeamBackup]`
+`CREATE LOGIN [zabbixveeam] WITH PASSWORD = N'CHANGEME', CHECK_POLICY = OFF, CHECK_EXPIRATION = OFF;`
+`CREATE USER [zabbixveeam] FOR LOGIN [zabbixveeam];`
+`EXEC sp_addrolemember 'db_datareader', 'zabbixveeam';`
+`GO`
+4. In script, ajust variables line 30 to 37 to match your configuration
-4. Copy `zabbix_vbr_job.ps1` in the directory : `C:\Program Files\Zabbix Agent 2\scripts\` (create folder if not exist)
+5. Copy `zabbix_vbr_job.ps1` in the directory : `C:\Program Files\Zabbix Agent 2\scripts\` (create folder if not exist)
-5. Add `AllowKey=system.run[*]` in zabbix_agent2.conf.
+6. Add `UserParameter=veeam.info[*],powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "$1"` in zabbix_agent2.conf
-6. Import Template_Veeam_Backup_And_Replication.yaml file into Zabbix.
+7. Import Template_Veeam_Backup_And_Replication.yaml file into Zabbix.
-7. Associate "Template VEEAM Backup and Replication" to the host.
+8. Associate "Template VEEAM Backup and Replication" to the host.

+Ajust Zabbix Agent & Server/Proxy timeout for userparameter, you can use this powershell command to determine the execution time :
+`(Measure-Command -Expression{ powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent 2\scripts\zabbix_vbr_job.ps1" "StartJobs"}).TotalSeconds`